rjbordon/spring-hibernate4/README.md

 spring-hibernate4
 =================

-Project intended to demoing integration between spring and hibernate4
+Project intended to demo integration between spring and hibernate4